Tupelo Automobile Museum raffles antique

 Sommer’s Automobile Museum in Denmark

 The Midwest is replete with first-rate automobile museums.
-Whether you get excited viewing antique racecars or your tastes run more towards a restored Ram diesel truck tricked out with prevalent aftermarket air suspension parts and kits, there is something for all people.
+Whether you get excited viewing antique racecars or your tastes run more towards a restored Ram diesel truck tricked out with prevalent aftermarket air suspension parts and kits, there is something for everyone.
 Here is a short list of the excellent Midwest vehicle museums:

 · Doc’s Museum (Jamesport, MO) – a set of antique tractors and conventional motors.